 Yep, right here in Sonoma County at the SRJC Culinary Center.
 I took a line of courses to hone the skills I felt I was missing…and to have fun!

 I picked up techniques in food prep, plating, planning, prep, food costing, knife skills, and food safety.

 I’d do it all over again if I could!
 Can’t wait to take their baking/pastry and food styling courses someday!

 Nonfiction.
 Gimme ALL the business, tech, and cooking resources.
 Love business podcasts too!

 Don’t spend money on stupid crap.
-Spend it on useful crap.
+Spend it on really useful crap.